hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 ![](https://miro.medium.com/max/700/1*-_0Gs6GdptRNMA1Efh5KAg.png)

 Another variation I tend to see is whether the coder uses the Else statement.
 Is it really necessary?
-I commonly do the version on the left — “Default value with no else” when it’s a simple variable assignment case, like in the example.
+I commonly do the version on the left — “Default value with no else” when it’s a simple variable assignment case.
 It just feels cleaner to me.

 A counter-argument could be that the first one uses fewer resources.
 Because you start with null, and only one value (A or B) is assigned at max.
 On the other hand, a maximum of two variable assignments could happen (if booleanFlag is true).
 I’d agree with that, and for sure, not for all cases.
 Setting a default first would be fine.
 It depends on what is being executed as the ‘default’.